lilmirac/discord-cloud/README.md

 ## Usage
 * After installation steps you can navigate to `localhost:8000` in your web browser
-* You can manage, download, delete existing files, upload new (Up to 25MB for now) files
+* You can manage, download, delete existing files, upload new (Up to 25MB / file for now) files
 * You can use VPN services for using this service on your other devices

 ## Contact